Priyanka1408/AnaBal/README.md

 # AnaBal
 The speed of the ball should be found using the video data available

-oly ppf is available here.
+only ppf is available here.
 have to change the ppf to kmph.

 this is optimised for the tennis ball.